 Each of Parkland’s elementary schools has a full time reading specialist.
-In Parkway Manor, newly enrolled students in grade one through five are administered a reading evaluation to assist in placement within their grade level.
-The classes are heterogeneously designed with careful placement of students of varying abilities.
+Students are heterogeneously grouped in classrooms with careful placement of students of varying abilities.

 The Title I and district remediation program (DRP), which is implemented by six assistants, is also coordinated by the reading specialist.
-It is my responsibility to create schedules, supervise the program, and meet with the aides for curriculum direction and discuss student progress.
+Our job is to create schedules, supervise the program, and meet with the aides for curriculum direction and to discuss student progress.
 The role of the aides is to reinforce and supplement reading and/or math for those students who need extra instruction under the supervision of the classroom teacher and reading specialist.